Always wanted to train like David Goggins? Known for being the toughest man alive, the David Goggins workout is not for the faint-hearted.

 By following this concept, David is able to push himself beyond what is physically and mentally possible.

-He also strongly believes in post-workout stretching, warmups, and cooldowns within his workouts.
+He also strongly believes that post-workout warmups, cooldowns and stretching is important.

 While David focuses heavily on the 40% rule, there are some other workout principles that he follows as well: